akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 **Invalidation**

 The key to building high-performance layout is to recompute only what's really changed.
-This way when e.g. user scrolls, our custom layout does not end up repeatedly calling computationally intensive `layoutAttributesForElementsInRect:` but instead whenever possible calls `layoutAttributesForSupplementaryViewOfKind` directly.
+This way when a user scrolls, our custom layout will not end up repeatedly calling computationally intensive `layoutAttributesForElementsInRect:` but instead whenever possible will call `layoutAttributesForSupplementaryViewOfKind` directly.

-To do that, we need a custom invalidation context to handle our portion of the layout while letting `UICollectionViewFlowLayout` to take care of the rest.
+For our case, instead of defining our own custom invalidation context class with `invalidationContextClass` it is sufficient to plug into the invalidation process of `UICollectionViewFlowLayout`.

+More specifically, since we are now handling the layout for collection view sections we should also take care of invalidating those that are affected by bounds changes:

 {% highlight swift %}
 override public func shouldInvalidateLayoutForBoundsChange(newBounds: CGRect) -> Bool {